snehilvj/dmc-docs/docs/dash4/dash4_components.md

 Dash 4 components inside this container will follow the Mantine color scheme and update automatically when the theme changes.

-See this live in the examples below by clicking on the switch in the header to change themes.
+> Toggle the theme switch in the header to see the examples below update between light and dark mode.